-May joined the Board in 2010.
+Mary joined the Board in September 2010.

-Tony joined the Board in 2016.
+Tony joined the Board in July 2016.

 Catherine Marshall is a curator and art historian.
 She was the founding head of collections at the Irish Museum of Modern Art (1995-2007) and has curated exhibitions of modern and contemporary Irish and Outsider art throughout Ireland, the USA and China and was guest curator for the Mayo Collaborative’s 1916 commemorative exhibition in 2016.

 She has lectured in the History of Art at Trinity College, Dublin, The National College of Art and Design, and University College Dublin and acted as adviser to the Arts Council’s Touring Experiment 2007-9.